su-keerthi/Audio-Amplifier-Design/README.md

 ## 2. Common Emitter Gain Stage

-The CE amplifier provides most of the voltage amplification. designed for a gain of nearly 25.
+The CE amplifier provides most of the voltage amplification.
+Designed for a gain of nearly 25.
+Final resistor values chosen to achive this gain was RC = 7.2 kΩ and RE = 270 Ω

-### Final Values
-- RC = 7.2 kΩ
-- RE = 270 Ω

 ---